nsg-ethz/p4-learning/exercises/04-L2_Learning/p4runtime/README.md

 standard metadata field is 9 bits, but we need to send a multiple of 8 to the controller, and thus we use 16 bits).

 3. Cloned packets get all the metadata reset.
 If we want to be able to know the `ingress_port` for our cloned packet we will need to put that in a metadata field.
+Make sure you tag the field with the `@field_list`.
+The user metadata fields that are tagged with @field_list(index) will be sent to the parser together with the packet.
+For more info read the docs section from `TODO 1`

 4. Add the new header to the headers struct.

 5. Define a normal forwarding table, and call it `dmac`.
 The table should match to the packet's destination mac address, and call a function `forward` that sets the output port.
 Set `NoAction` as default.
 Copy this from the previous exercise.

+**Note:** The naming of these tables and actions needs to match the names you use in the controller code *precisely*.

 6. Define a table named `broadcast` that matches to `ingress_port` and calls the action `set_mcast_grp` which sets the multicast group for the packet, if needed.
 Define also the `set_mcast_grp` action.
 Copy this from the previous exercise.

 7. Define a third and new table (and name it `smac`).
 This new table will be used to match source mac addresses.
 If there is a match nothing should happen, if there is a miss, an action `mac_learn` should be called.
-The `mac_learn` action should set the metadata field you defined in 3 to `standard_metadata.ingress_port` and call `clone3` with `CloneType.I2E` and  mirroring ID = 100.
+The `mac_learn` action should set the metadata field you defined in 3 to `standard_metadata.ingress_port` and call `clone_preserving_field_list` with `CloneType.I2E` and  mirroring session ID = 100, with the `fiel_list_index` assinged at the defined metadata field `ingress_port`.
+Again for more info refer to the cloning documentation or the [comments in the v1model](https://github.com/p4lang/p4c/blob/main/p4include/v1model.p4#L607C1-L607C1).

-**Note:** when using `clone3` with a non empty third parameter the compiler will complain with the following warning `[--Wwarn=unsupported] warning: clone3: clone with non-empty argument not supported`.
-This is due to a bug in the implementation of the software switch that they could not fix yet, however even if they say that it is not supported, the clone operation will work as intended.

 8. Write the apply logic.
 First apply the `smac` table.
 Then the `dmac` and if it does not have a hit, apply the `broadcast` table.

-9. When you call `clone3` the packet gets copied to the egress pipeline.
+9. When you call `clone_preserving_field_list` the packet gets copied to the egress pipeline.
 Here you have to do several things.

    * First check that the `instance_type` is equal to 1 (which means that the packet is an ingress clone).
    * Now you will use the `cpu` header you defined in 2 to add the learning information we want to send to the controller.
 To